fontforge/fontforge/doc/sphinx/ui/dialogs/InsertTextDlg.rst

 Finally FontForge has two modes for binding text.
 Either it will use the place where the center of the glyph aligns on the path and rotate the entire glyph appropriately for that point, or it will distort each bit of the glyph as is appropriate for where that bit aligns on the path.
-In the first aproach the letters are cleaner individually but the text as a whole is more jagged.
+In the first approach the letters are cleaner individually but the text as a whole is more jagged.

 .. flex-grid::